zriyansh/signoz.io/blog/2022-04-30-opentelemetry-gin.md

 ## What is OpenTelemetry?

-<a href = "https://opentelemetry.io/" rel="noopener noreferrer nofollow" target="_blank">OpenTelemetry</a> is an open-source vendor-agnostic set of tools, APIs, and SDKs used to instrument applications to create and manage telemetry data(logs, metrics, and traces).
-It aims to make telemetry data(logs, metrics, and traces) a built-in feature of cloud-native software applications.
+<a href = "https://opentelemetry.io/" rel="noopener noreferrer nofollow" target="_blank">OpenTelemetry</a> is an open-source vendor-agnostic set of tools, APIs, and SDKs used to instrument applications to create and manage telemetry data (logs, metrics, and traces).
+It aims to make telemetry data, a built-in feature of cloud-native software applications.

 The telemetry data is then sent to an observability tool for storage and visualization.